chromestone/OriginalBirds/privacy.md

 ## Security

 We do not collect, store, trade, or otherwise transfer any of your data.
-Thus, you are soley responsible for protecting and securing your own personal data.
+To the extent of the law, you are soley responsible for protecting and securing your own personal data.

 ## Changes to the Privacy Policy